BomberQLF/AdventOfJavascript2024/README.md

 # 🎄 Advent of JavaScript

 Welcome to my **Advent of JavaScript** repository!
-This project is dedicated to solving daily JavaScript challenges (using plain JavaScript or any library/framework of my choice) as part of a coding advent calendar.
+This project is dedicated to solving daily JavaScript challenges (using only React) as part of a coding advent calendar.
 Each day brings a new challenge to improve my skills and explore various solutions.

 ---